laurenschneider/battlecode20-PDXTeamOne/README.md

 # Battlecode 2020 Scaffold

-This is the Battlecode 2020 scaffold, containing an `examplefuncsplayer`.
+This is the Battlecode 2020 scaffold, containing an `pdx_team_one`.
 Read https://2020.battlecode.org/getting-started!

 ### Project Structure